Italian-Electronic NOse for Space exploration (I-ENOS) - 07.29.14

 Martinelli E, Zampetti E, Pantalei S, Lo Castro F, Santonico M, Pennazza G, Paolesse R, Di Natale C, D'Amico A, Giannini F, Mascetti G, Cotronei V. Design and test of an electronic nose for monitoring the air quality in the International Space Station.
 Microgravity Science and Technology.
 2008; 19: 60-64.

-Martinelli E, Pennazza G, Paolesse R, Milian E, Albiol J, Godia F, Van Ras N, van der Waarde J, Demey D, Di Natale C, D'Amico A. Monitoring of biofiltration efficiency of bioreactor exhaust air by an electronic nose.
+Martinelli E, Pennazza G, Paolesse R, Milian E, Albiol J, Godia F, Godia F, Van Ras N, van der Waarde J, Demey D, Di Natale C, D'Amico A. Monitoring of biofiltration efficiency of bioreactor exhaust air by an electronic nose.
 2004 IEEE Sensors Conference, Vienna, Austria; 2004 368-371.

 Martinelli E, Pennazza G, Sintonico M, Starmans D, Paolesse R, D'Amico A, Di Natale C. Chemical drift counteraction based on pulsed measurements strategy.
 12th International Meeting on Chemical Sensors, Columbus, OH; 2008 July 13-16, 2008